coderbunker/inventory-server/README.md

 https://docs.google.com/spreadsheets/d/1QHKa3vUpht7zRl_LEzl3BlUbolz3ZiL8yKHzdBL42dY/edit

 # Deployment

+## Push to deploy
 The website is published on the domain name url.coderbunker.com

 The deployment is automatically triggered when something is pushed on the [deployment branch](https://github.com/coderbunker/inventory-server/tree/deployment).
-Please update the build_number file before every push on that branch.
-On server side there is a log file for every deployment whose name is the content of that file (with the ".log" extension)

 The deployment uses pm2 as suggested in [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04).

 pm2 uses [process.yml](https://github.com/coderbunker/inventory-server/blob/deployment/process.yml) configuration file.

-It makes the application listen to 8080 port.
-There is an nginx server forwarding the requests from port 80 to the application running on localhost:8080.
+The hosting itself works with an nginx service forwarding the requests to the local webapplication.

 Once you are listed in the [project owners](https://app.codeship.com/orgs/coderbunker/teams/owners) you can:
 * see deployments history: [Codeship dashboard](https://app.codeship.com/projects/261737)